About Our Foundation

 |Henocson (Henny) Mulatre

-As the Foundation's Senior Program Specialist, Henny helps manage the grant portfolio for the Healthy Food Fund.
-In addition, he provides research and technical support to other Foundation initiatives.
+As the Foundation’s Manager of Giving and Service, Henny manages Harvard Pilgrim's employee service and giving initiatives.
+In this role Henny creates, promotes and implements employee volunteer opportunities and fund-raising for charitable causes, helping Harvard Pilgrim to build healthier communities and achieve its goal of becoming a good corporate citizen.
+Henny previously spent nearly two years managing the grant portfolio for the Foundation’s Healthy Food Fund.
 Prior to joining the Foundation, Henny was Program Manager for City Year New Hampshire and was a Corps Member from August 2011 to June 2012.
 He earned a bachelor's degree in Public Health from the University of South Florida.

 Andrea coordinates and supports Harvard Pilgrim Health Care's Employee Service and Giving initiatives.
 She promotes volunteer opportunities and engages employees across all business areas.
 Andrea is also a member of Harvard Pilgrim’s Learning and Development training team.
 She brings her bilingual and bi-cultural interpreter skills to the table which supports the Latino Leaders in Action Employee Resource Group and Harvard Pilgrim’s Inclusion initiative.
 Andrea is active in numerous bilingual and multicultural activities outside of the Employee Service and Giving team.
 She is currently pursuing a bachelor’s degree in business at Cambridge College.